LiyuZer/Automa/README.md

 ## Personal Motivations
 I have always wanted a graph-based programming language, but nothing existed for me to use, so I decided to create my own.
 Fitting such a general tool into a well-defined framework is challenging.
 The main reason is that graphs act as structures that can be traversed based on some underlying algorithm.
 This traversal is unclear initially, as you can traverse a graph in many ways.
 The idea with Automa is to create a language that can encapsulate graph-based programs using a simple and efficient fundamental axiom.
 I can make all of my programs with Automa, creating graphs at will and executing them to my desires.

-I am also an avid machine-learning enthusiast and have wanted to create my language for machine-learning computation for a long time.
-I want to develop safe, robust and efficient programs for machine learning research and industry production.
+I am also an avid machine-learning enthusiast and have wanted to create my own language for machine-learning computation for a long time.
+I want to develop safe, robust, efficient programs for machine learning research and industry production.

 Why not combine these two into one?
 A language that is graph-based and also optimized for machine learning!